kwabenadarkwa/TypeTerminal/README.md

 This is a type test on the terminal that allows users to practice their typing.

+## Tools Used

+- Charm Cli for the entire thing
+- Wish for serving the terminal application through ssh
+- Bubble Tea for building the ui

 ## How to Run

 - In order to install things use,`go mod tidy`.
-- In order to build things use,`go build main.go`.
+- In order to build things use,`go build main.go` or run with `go run .`.
 - In order to run things use,`./main`.
 - Starting ssh server `ssh -p 23234 localhost`